FREAC/PyUTM/README.md

 ### What is a unique identifier?

-A unique identifier (UID) modifies a point's grid reference by adding descriptive prefixes and suffixes to insure that each point's reference is unique.
-It can also remove character sets from the grid reference to make a UID shorter, as well as separate character sets by a delimiter to improve readability.
+A unique identifier (UID) modifies a point's grid reference by adding a suffix in order to insure that each reference-based ID within the dataset is unique, even when two points may share the same grid reference.
+It can add prefixes to the reference to make the UID more meaningful or remove character sets from the standard grid reference to make a UID shorter; it also adds a delimiter between the character sets to improve readability.

 ### Examples